softwarecrafts/tailwind-component-classes/README.md

-# Tailwind Component Classes - Work in Progress
+# Tailwind Component Classes

-This is currently a proof of concept to use your tailwind.config.js and it's associated architecture to build up custom classes without jumping into a css file
+This is currently a proof of concept to use your tailwind.config.js and it's associated architecture to build up custom classes without jumping extending the tailwind css file.

+- Simple declarative format for more complex classes
+- Use all of tailwind's existing prefixes
+- Make use of presets and the extend funcationality to share classes across projects
+- Define an optional base class that can be extended to avoid repetion (see example below)

 ## Usage